 Here are the 2021 conforming loan limits for all Texas counties:

 Notes: The “1-unit” column applies to single-family homes.
 Most “typical” home buyers fall into this category.
 The other three columns are for multi-family / multi-unit properties, such as duplex, triplex, etc. The loan limits shown above apply to all counties in Texas, including the major metros of Houston, Dallas, San Antonio, Austin, Forth Worth and El Paso.

 Maximum VA Mortgage Amount

-As they’ve done for the last couple of years, the Department of Veterans Affairs will use the conforming loan limits established by the FHFA in 2019.
-This means that borrowers in Texas who want to use a VA-guaranteed home loan will encounter the same limits shown above.
+As they’ve done for the last couple of years, the Department of Veterans Affairs will use the conforming loan limits established by the FHFA in 2021.
+This means that some borrowers in Texas who want to use a VA-guaranteed home loan will encounter the same limits shown above.

-The 2019 FHA loan limits for Texas are a bit more complicated.
-Unlike the conforming and VA categories above, there is no single FHA lending cap that applies to the entire state.
+The 2021 FHA loan limits for Texas are a bit more complicated.
+Unlike the conforming category above, there is no single FHA lending cap that applies to the entire state.
 Instead, these caps vary from one county to the next.

 For most counties in Texas, the 2021 FHA lending limit is $356,362 for a single-family home.

 Austin area: For the five counties that fall within the Austin metropolitan statistical area, the 2021 FHA loan limit is $356,362 (for a single-family property).
 This applies to Bastrop, Caldwell, Hays, Travis and Williamson counties.

 Dallas area: The 13 counties that make up the Dallas-Forth Worth-Arlington metro area have a 2021 FHA loan limit of $411,700, for a single-family property.
 This cap applies to Collin, Dallas, Denton, Ellis, Hood, Hunt, Johnson, Kaufman, Parker, Rockwall, Somervell, Tarrant and Wise counties.